Technical-User-Git/public-assets/ora/ora-setup.md

-# Oracle Client Side, Full procedure including Java Install
+# Oracle Client Side: full procedure x86/x64 including AWS-Corretto Java Install

 Windows have changed the way that Java is installed.
 Now it creates a **`C:\ProgramData\Oracle\Java\javapath`** folder that is added to the **PATH**.
 This folder is a symlink to C:\ProgramData\Oracle\Java\javapath_target_115109593 which contains java.exe, javaw.exe, and javaws.exe (the main Java executables).